 In addition, please also include the following:

 Based [in part] on data collected at the Subaru Telescope and retrieved from the HSC data archive system, which is operated by Subaru Telescope and Astronomy Data Center at National Astronomical Observatory of Japan.

 We have a number of technical papers describing the key components of the hardware, software and survey itself.
 The following paper should be cited where appropriate:

 - Survey design (Aihara et al. )

-- Overview of HSC (Miyazaki et al. in prep)
+- Overview of HSC camera (Miyazaki et al.)

 - Response functions (Kawanomoto et al. in prep)